projectatomic/atomicapp/README.md

-# Atomicapp
+# Atomic App

-Atomicapp is a reference implementation of the [Nulecule Specification](https://github.com/projectatomic/nulecule).
+Atomic App is a reference implementation of the [Nulecule Specification](https://github.com/projectatomic/nulecule).
 It can be used to bootstrap container applications and to install and run them.
-Atomicapp is designed to be run in a container context.
+Atomic App is designed to be run in a container context.
 Examples using this tool may be found in the [Nulecule examples directory](https://github.com/projectatomic/nulecule/tree/master/examples).

 ## Getting Started

-Atomicapp is packaged as a container.
+Atomic App is packaged as a container.
 End-users typically do not install the software from source.
 Instead use the atomicapp container as the `FROM` line in a Dockerfile and package your application on top.
 For example:

 ```
 FROM projectatomic/atomicapp:0.1.1